 The great thing about Thanksgiving Appetizer Boards (great for a Friendsgiving too!)is that you can buy all the ingredients.
 Then just put them out for your friends and family to enjoy.

 The pumpkin butter recipe, however, was a last minute addition.
-I shared the Prosciutto Toast w.
+I shared my pumpkin butter recipe on Prosciutto Toast w.
 Pumpkin Butter + Gouda Cheese recipe last month, so now I’m kind of in love with all the ways to use it.

 I originally found it at Trader Joe’s, so I didn’t think a homemade version would be necessary through this holiday season.
 But when I went to my TJs last week, there was no pumpkin butter to be found.